-The mission of the Nevada Oral Health Program is to protect, promote, and improve the oral health of the people of Nevada.
+The mission of the Nevada Oral Health Program is to protect, promote, and improve the oral health of Nevadans.

 The Oral Health Program and its partners collaborate to promote optimal oral health for Nevadans across the lifespan.
-Current and proposed oral health related activities include:
+Current and proposed oral health initiatives include:

-- establish sustainable oral health initiatives focusing on pregnant women, infants and young children;
+- Establishing sustainable oral health objectives that focus on pregnant women, infants and young children.

-- ensure access and utilization of dental services for Medicaid and Nevada Check-up eligible children;
+- Ensuring the availability of dental services for Medicaid and Nevada Check-up eligible children.

-- increasing availability of provider, patient and family education on preventing oral diseases, as well as access to oral health services for Nevadans living with disabilities;
+- Increasing the availability of education regarding oral disease prevention, as well as access to oral health services for Nevadans living with disabilities.

-- ensuring oral health is integrated into chronic disease prevention, education and disease self-management programs;
+- Ensuring oral health is integrated into chronic disease prevention, education and self-managing disease programs.

-- improving quality, availability and usability of oral health data and surveillance;
+- Improving quality, availability and relevance of oral health data and surveillance material.

-- improving oral health for adults, including older adults;
+- Improving oral health for all adults, including the older adult population.

-- leveraging in-state opportunities for infrastructure and policy improvement and development; and
+- Leveraging in-state opportunities for infrastructure and policy improvement and development.

-- developing sustainable funding infrastructure for the State Oral Health Program and community oral disease prevention programs.
+- Developing sustainable funding sources for the State Oral Health Program and community oral disease prevention programs.